-£46,456 to Larkhall & District Volunteer Group PORT GLASGOW VOLUNTARY TRANS-PORT GROUP £10,000 to Port Glasgow Voluntary Trans-Port Group For more information on all grant funding projects, visit: spt.co.uk/documents/latest/Ops260419 Agenda8.pdf
+£46,456 to Larkhall & District Volunteer Group PORT GLASGOW VOLUNTARY TRANS-PORT GROUP £10,000 to Port Glasgow Voluntary Trans-Port Group For more information on all grant funding projects, visit: spt.co.uk/documents/latest/ Ops260419 Agenda8.pdf

-Widening the MyBus appeal In 2019, SPT joined forces with Members of the Scottish Youth Parliament (MSYP) and South Lanarkshire Council to highlight a new pilot project for the MyBus Rural service in South Lanarkshire.
-This was after MSYP members contacted SPT to look at ways we might be able to help to promote MyBus Rural as a transport option to younger people in the area.
-The project was inspired by the SYP's "All Aboard" campaign which aims to make transport more accessible to young people and improve their experience of public transport.
-It was an opportunity to highlight the SPT Rural service to young people aged 12 to 25 in South Lanarkshire so they have access to wider transport links, which meet their social needs and offers excellent value.
-It also has the added convenience of being bookable online and picks you up and drops you off as close as possible to your destination.
-Larkhall Volunteer Group benefits from SPT grant funding The Larkhall & District Volunteer Group (LDVG) received more than £46,456 SPT grant funding in 2019/20 to cover essential running costs.
+Larkhall Volunteer Group benefits from SPT grant funding The Larkhall & District Volunteer Group (LDVG) received more than \pounds 46,456 SPT grant funding in 2019/20 to cover essential running costs.
 The South Lanarkshire based community transport project provides transport services for various community groups in the area providing a range of services in its local community designed to reduce physical and social isolation and encourage service users to remain active and healthy.
 It provides transport so users can access various services and activities such as transporting older people to their lunch clubs and providing access to education services for children in the travelling community.
-In the last year, they also launched a volunteer car scheme to access medical appointments, and are continuing a pilot scheme to operate a shopping bus service for those living in a particularly deprived area of Larkhall.
+In the last year, they also launched a volunteer car scheme to access medical appointments, and are continuing a pilot scheme to operate a shopping bus service for those living in a particularly derived area of Larkhall.